rabbitmq/rabbitmq-website/site/upgrade.md

 the new RabbitMQ version series.

 In rare cases patch versions of RabbitMQ (e.g. 3.6.7) can break some plugin APIs.
-Such cases will be documented the breaking changes section of the release notes document.
+Such cases will be documented in the breaking changes section of the release notes document.

 [Community plugins page](/community-plugins.html) contains information on RabbitMQ version support for plugins not included into the RabbitMQ distribution.